A heuristic account of the radiation by the superluminally moving current sheet in the magnetosphere of a neutron star: The field generated by the entire volume of the source

 In a physically more realistic model of the magnetosphere, where the processes that occur on plasma scales are taken into account, the curent sheet would have a non-zero thickness and the divergence in question would not occur.
 We have removed the singularity that arises from overlooking the finite width of the current sheet by setting a lower limit, $c/(\kappa_{\rm u}\omega)$, on the wavelength of fluctuations associated with the microstructure of the pulse profile and treating $\kappa_{\rm u}$ as a free parameter.
 Thickness of the current sheet is dictated by microphysical processes that are not well understood: the standard Harris solution of the Vlasov-Maxwell equations which is commonly used in analysing a current sheet is not applicable in the present case because the current sheet in the magnetosphere of a neutron star moves faster than light and so has no rest frame.
-The upper limit on frequency of the radiation is, in the present case, proportional to $\kappa_{\rm u}$ with a proportionality factor that is larger the closer are the turning points of the phase function(s) with nearly coincident stationary points which is (are) responsible for generating the high-frequency radiation.
+Even in stationary or subluminally moving cases, there is no consensus on whether equilibrium current sheets in realistic geometries have finite or zero thickness~\cite{Klimchuk}.
+The upper limit on frequency of the radiation is, in our treatment, proportional to the free parameter $\kappa_{\rm u}$ with a proportionality factor that is larger the closer are the turning points of the phase function(s) with nearly coincident stationary points which is (are) responsible for generating the high-frequency radiation.
 It turns out that the time-domain description of the radiation field, for large $\kappa_{\rm u}$, can be derived explicitly (\cite{Ardavan2021}, Section 4.7).